-Reverend Richard Hugh Hamilton was the perpetual curate at Oulton St. John’s church for over 40 years from 1848 until 1889 making him the longest serving priest to occupy the role.
+Reverend Richard Hugh Hamilton was the perpetual curate at Oulton St. John’s church for 42 years from June 1847 until August 1889 making him the longest serving priest to occupy the role.
 Born at Thomastown in Ireland in 1816 he was descended from a landowning family which moved from Scotland during the reign of James I in the early 1600s.
 His father and brother were also clergymen.

 Richard Hugh was educated at Trinity College in Dublin and ordained by the Archbishop of York in 1846 before becoming a curate at Thorganby near York.
 Two years later he came to Oulton and shortly after he arrived married 29 year old Katherine (Kate) Louisa Johnstone from Kilkenny.
 She was the daughter of another Irish Anglican priest who had the living at Tullow in County Carlow.
 Their wedding took place at the hotel occupied by the British diplomatic delegation in Brussels but it’s not known why they were there.